ChrisXioannou/Networking-Cybersecurity-Interview-Cheatsheet-for-Beginners/README.md

 6. Google will send back the nessesary things
 7. Rendering the data to display it
 8. Cashing what ever is allowed for faster time

+Questions:
+1) hashing VS encryption
+Hashing: It's only to prove integrity of a file, changes with every detail changed
+Encryption: only people with a key can read a message